Unions of 1-factors in $r$-graphs and overfull graphs: Introduction

 Given an $r$-graph $G$, let $\mathcal{M}$ be the set of distinct 1-factors in $G$.
 Fix a positive integer $k$.
 Define

 and

 where the infimum is taken over all $r$-graphs.
-The parameter $m(r,k,G)$ means the maximum fraction of the edges covered by $k$ 1-factors in an $r$-graph $G$.
-Clearly, $m(r,k)\leq m(r,k+1) \leq 1.$ Conjecture \ref{conj_excessive_index} can be reformulated as follows: \begin{conjecture} $m(r,2r-1)= 1$ for every integer $r$ with $r\geq 3$. \end{conjecture}
+Clearly, $m(r,k)\leq m(r,k+1) \leq 1.$ With this notation, the generalized Berge conjecture can be reformulated as follows: \begin{conjecture} $m(r,2r-1)= 1$ for every integer $r$ with $r\geq 3$. \end{conjecture}

-Attention to the parameter $m(r,k)$ is paid mainly for the cubic case.
+The parameter $m(r,k)$ has primarily been studied in cubic case, i.e.~$r=3$.
 Berge's conjecture states that $m(3,5)=1$.
-Moreover, Kaiser, Kr\'{a}l and Norine \cite{Kaiser2006} conjectured that $m(3,2)=\frac{3}{5}, m(3,3)=\frac{4}{5}$ and $m(3,4)=\frac{14}{15}$.
-In the same article, they proposed a lower bound for $m(3,k)$ as and verified it for the case $k\in \{2,3\}$.
-The complete proof for this lower bound is given by Mazzuoccolo \cite{Mazzuoccolo2013313}.
-In this paper, we obtain a lower bound for $m(r,k)$ with $r\geq 3$.
-More precisely, we show that when $r$ is even and $r\geq 4$, and when $r$ is odd and $r\geq3$.
-Remark that our result gives the same lower bound for bridgeless cubic graphs.
+Kaiser, Kr\'{a}l and Norine \cite{Kaiser2006} proposed a lower bound for $m(3,k)$ as and verified it for the case $k\in \{2,3\}$.
+Meanwhile, Patel \cite{Patel} conjectured that $m(3,2)=\frac{3}{5}$, $m(3,3)=\frac{4}{5}$ and $m(3,4)=\frac{14}{15}$.
+Since the example of Petersen graph, the result of Kaiser, Kr\'{a}l and Norine confirms that $m(3,2)=\frac{3}{5}$.
+But the exact values for $m(3,3)$ and $m(3,4)$ are still unknown.
+A complete proof for the lower bound in (\ref{LBoundCubic}) was later given by Mazzuoccolo \cite{Mazzuoccolo2013313}.